dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/13-Systems-Administration/01-File-Services-and-Access/03-Create-sample-template-files-using-PowerShell.md

 As part of setting up the shared folder structure, I needed to populate each folder with sample files.
 Instead of creating them manually one by one, I wrote a PowerShell script to automate the process.
 This ensured consistency across all folders and saved time.

 ## Shared Folders
-These are the folders in the shared-folders:
+These are the folders I created in the shared-folders:
 - `Company-Folder`
 - `Customer-Services-Folder`
 - `IT-Folder`